Fears of election violence to dent Kenya tourism

 MOMBASA, Kenya (Reuters) - Kenya does not expect its already suffering tourist trade to see any improvement until after a presidential election in March because of fears of a repeat of the ethnic violence that rocked the country when Mwai Kibaki was re-elected in 2007.

-Tourism is one of Kenya’s top earners of foreign exchange, raking in 98 billion shillings last year, but Islamist attacks from neighbouring Somalia and the euro zone crisis have deterred Western visitors.
+Tourism is one of Kenya’s top earners of foreign exchange, raking in 98 billion shillings ($1.14 billion) last year, but Islamist attacks from neighboring Somalia and the euro zone crisis have deterred Western visitors.

 Voters will pick a new president on March 4, the first election under a new constitution and the first since the 2007 vote that triggered ethnic killings across the country.